witoldkaptur/MSS/README.md

 - .stl
 - .f3D (Parametric)

-2D:     (For model recontruction in any CAD and refrence)
+2D:     (For model reconstruction in any CAD package and refrence)
 - .dxf
 - .pdf